Akhand6886/Nocturnal-Codex/content/tutorials/cybersecurity/0-prerequisites/basic-scripting-with-python.md

 ---
 title: "Basic Scripting with Python"
+slug: "basic-scripting-with-python"
+order: 7
-description: "An introduction to scripting with Python for cybersecurity, covering basic concepts and building a simple port scanner to automate tasks."
+description: "Learn the fundamentals of Python scripting for automation and cybersecurity tasks."
-tags: ["prerequisites", "python", "scripting", "automation"]
+category: "0.
+Prerequisites"
+tags: ["0.
+Prerequisites"]
 ---

 ## Introduction